Unification and combination of a class of traversal strategies made with pattern matching and fixed-points: Proof of the main results

-Now we are ready to prove the first main theorem of this paper regarding the correctness of the unification of \ces. \begin{theorem}[Correctness of the unification] For every term $t \in \mycal{T}$ and for every \ces $S$ and $R$ in $\ceSet$, we have that
+We can now state and prove the second main theorem of this paper on the correctness of the combination of \ces.
+In fact, the correctness of the combination follows from the correctness of the unification that we stated and proved in Theorem~\ref{main:theorem:1} above.